 Welcome to jamiepang.com!
 This blog is basically an extension of myself where I ramble on my passions in running and, occasionally, photography.

 I’m based in Kuala Lumpur, Malaysia, managing IT Risk and Control in a financial institution during the day while pursuing my running goals during my spare time.
 I’ve been a runner for most of my life.
 I ran my first half marathon in Penang and completing it in 2:10 when I was 15, on a dare by my father.
 It was until many years later that, to celebrate the birth of my elder son in 2003 (I’ve 2 sons), I ran my first marathon in Singapore.
 It was memorable for all the wrong reasons.
 Under-trained and inexperienced, I suffered like crazy, finishing over 5:35.
-Since then, I’ve run 28 marathons (latest in Chiang Mai last December), 6 50Ks, and 84K around Penang Island.
+Since then, I’ve run 31 marathons (as of July 2016), 6 50Ks, and an 84K footrace around Penang Island.
 Highlight races include the 2008 ING NYC Marathon, 2012 Tokyo Marathon and the 2014 Nagano Marathon.
-After 6 years of trying, I finally dipped below the 4-hour mark during the 2014 Gold Coast Airport Marathon (GCAM15 was my 29th marathon, and 2nd under 4 hours).
+After 6 years of trying, I finally dipped below the 4-hour mark during the 2014 Gold Coast Airport Marathon (GCAM16 was my 31st marathon, and 3rd under 4 hours).
 Having participated in the GCAM since 2011, you’d be correct to say that I’ve fond memories of the place and of course, the race.
-I’m honoured to be appointed as an Event Advocate for the 2015 edition of the Gold Coast Airport Marathon, a role I truly enjoyed.
+I was appointed as an Event Advocate for the 2015 edition of the Gold Coast Airport Marathon, a role I truly enjoyed.

 One of the most rewarding aspects of running has been the opportunities to guide people of all ages who are new to the sport.
 Other than playing a Saucony Malaysia and AfterShokz Malaysia Ambassadorial roles, facilitating group runs such as the RunnersMalaysia Beginners Running Program, the Running Lab weekly group run or the GCAM Team Malaysia-In-Training as well as conducting running clinics allow me to continuously engage runners of all levels.
 Other than this blog, my articles have also appeared in the Malaysian editions of FHM, Men’s Health and Esquire.